wazuh/wazuh-documentation/source/installation-guide/index.rst

 - :ref:`Elasticsearch <wazuh_indexer_installation>`: A highly scalable, full-text search and analytics engine.

-- :ref:`Wazuh server <wazuh_server_installation>`: It is in charge of analyzing the data received from the Wazuh agents and triggering alerts when threats or anomalies are detected.
+- :ref:`Wazuh server <wazuh_server_installation>`: This component includes the Wazuh manager and Filebeat.
+It is in charge of analyzing the data received from the Wazuh agents and triggering alerts when threats or anomalies are detected.

 - :ref:`Kibana <wazuh_dashboard_installation>`: A flexible and intuitive web interface for mining, analyzing, and visualizing data.